- Marketing ROI is a critical metric because it reveals how effective your marketing activities are.

 Customer acquisition cost

-Cost Per Acquisition (CPA) allows you to determine how much you have to spend to acquire a new customer.
+Cost per acquisition (CPA), or customer acquisition cost (CAC), allows you to determine how much you have to spend to acquire a new customer.
 You can use it to measure the effectiveness of your marketing efforts in different channels, like PPC, affiliate marketing, social media, etc.

 Unlike metrics like click-through rate and conversion rate, which are lead indicators of success, CPA lets you specifically measure the marketing cost, effectiveness, and bottom line impact of marketing activities.